“The creator of the new composition in the arts is an outlaw until he is a classic.” Gertrude Stein (1874-1946)

 “It will take her years to understand the things she's said tonight.”

 Alice B Toklas (1877-1967)

-The Independent Aunties would like to acknowledge the support of Buddies in Bad TImes Theatre, The Toronto Arts Council, The Ontario Arts Council and The Canada Council for the Arts in the development of this project.
-In addition we thank The Pearl Company, Hamilton, and our generous donors: Luba Goy, Janet Ross and Orion Smith, Lee Pui Ming, Eve Goldberg and Ellen Long.
+The Independent Aunties would like to acknowledge the support of The Toronto Arts Council, The Ontario Arts Council and The Canada Council for the Arts for this production and the development of this production, which was created through the Buddies in Bad Times Theatre Residency program.

 photo of Evalyn Parry and Anna Chatteron by Tanja Tiziana

 Meet Marnie, a woman trying out a self-help program in an attempt to “move ahead” in her life.
 The audience is invited to her kitchen, as voyeurs to Marnie’s morning rituals.
 "Randoja’s absorbing, fearless performance” (EYE Magazine) anchors thissurreal and chilling encounter with one woman’s psyche, which takes an unflinching look at loneliness, self-delusion and our cultural obsession with self-help and personal transformation.

 You’ll never look at breakfast the same way again.